gkorpal/gkorpal.github.io/_drafts/draft2.md

 * We can compare the entry level quad-core desktop processors from last year: Intel Core i3-9100 (MSRP $120) has better CPU but worse iGPU than AMD Ryzen 3 3200g (MSRP $100) ([benchmark](https://www.cpu-monkey.com/en/compare_cpu-amd_ryzen_3_3200g-952-vs-intel_core_i3_9100-924)).
 * We can compare the pro level mobile processors from this year: Intel Core i7-10710U with 6-physical cores with hyperthreading, is not better than AMD Ryzen 7 4700U with 8-physical cores but no hyperthreading ([comparison](https://www.pcworld.com/article/3541009/ryzen-7-4700u-review-amds-budget-8-core-crushes-intels-10th-gen-chips-again.html)).

 I finally decided not to spend extra $20 for i3-9100 since the ability of 3200g to allow light gaming would be more than enough for my daily usage.
 Moreover, since neither of them have hyperthereading/multithreading, I won't expect much improvement in multitasking.
 However, Intel being more popular has better support for various hardware (for example, I couldn't run my monitor via HDMI due to compatibility issue between the motherboard and monitor).
-Howoever, luckily, this time the Realtek ethernet drivers [didn't cause headache with Ubuntu](https://tuxbyte.com/how-to-get-your-realtek-rtl8111rtl8168-working-updated-guide/).
+However, luckily, this time the Realtek ethernet drivers [didn't cause headache with Ubuntu](https://tuxbyte.com/how-to-get-your-realtek-rtl8111rtl8168-working-updated-guide/).

 <figure>
   <img src="/images/comparison.png" alt="my alt text" style="width:534px;height:269px;"/>